CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/cable_soilparm_nml.md

 ## Example cable_soilparm.nml file

 !!!
-Note
+Note "Namelist file format explanation"

-    The asterisk symbol does not mean arithmetic multiplication in the namelist file.
-    It means that the following value is repeated multiple times.
+    The asterisk symbol, in the namelist file, means the following entry is repeated multiple times.
+It does not mean arithmetic multiplication.

 ```fortran
 &cable_soilparm